mfarrell23/Musix-API/README.md

 Jonathan- He got the superhero api up and working with our website to pull the desired super and their info to our pages.

 Noah- He styled our pages using tailwind and made the background change depending on the super searched.
+He also rearranged and styled the 2nd page, where our functions display the searched data.

 Michelle- git hub manager, she made sure we were all in constant communication, and moved the tasks around in the board.
-She built the bones for our site so the others had a structure to work from.
+She built the bones for our home page, and styled it.
+She started the 2nd page so the others had structures to work from.